bigeasy/stencil/diary.md

 Let's start by seeing if we can create a bundle.

 Need to add an explicit bundle directive.
-If you don't provide the directive, you are on your own, the source passes thorugh.
+If you don't provide the directive, you are on your own, the source passes through.

 For now, Stencil is going to depend on jQuery, because it's what I know and it gets me to where I need to go as quickly as possible.